Imperative Sentences: Definition, Types and 10 Examples

 • For readers to follow each step like in recipes, manuals, etc.

 Now let's talk about the sentence structure of imperative sentences, which helps you write correctly.
-Imperative sentence structure is as follows:
+Imperative sentences also follows a sentence structure like the other sentences formation.
+Some rules are:

 Verb + object (optional)